 Your spammy web 2.0 may never index.
 So before you blast with tier two, make sure they worthy of indexing.

-2018 and Beyond
+2021 and Beyond

 SEO has trends.
 Websites change what content they accept.
 Google changes link weight and index rates.
 But the fundamentals are the same.
 Build links and rank.
 The higher quality your links, the longer they last.
-The harder they are to get, in my experience, the longer they last and the more effective they are.
+The harder they are to get, in practicality, the longer they last and the more effective they are.

 The best way to learn is practice.
 You learn by doing.
-Will this guide be updated in 2019?
+Will this guide be updated in 2022?
 Maybe.
-2020?
+2023?
 Not likely.
 Someone else may help point you in the right direction, but only you can put in the effort.